High speed rail report 'raises questions' say opponents

 These included issues around the economic case for the line and the environmental impact, the campaign group said.

-The committee of MPs compiled the report after speaking to people both for and against the proposed scheme, which would initially run between London and Birmingham.'Not minor niggles'
+The committee of MPs compiled the report after speaking to people both for and against the proposed scheme, which would initially run between London and Birmingham.

 Joe Rukin, co-ordinator of Stop HS2, said the report listed a number of areas where work was still needed in terms of "planning and appraising HS2 before deciding to proceed and shows there are many unanswered questions".